 – Dr. EJ Nielsen, NMSU G&SS Alum, University of Massachusetts Amherst PhD

 Our academic unit's core faculty are leaders in Gender & Sexuality Studies, driving discourse and expression.
 Dr. Cynthia Bejarano, a Regents Professor and the College of Arts and Sciences Stan Fulton Endowed Chair, combats gender-based violence along the U.S.-Mexico border and champions farmworker and migrant rights.
 Dr. Bejarano is the Principal Investigator of CAMP, the College Assistance Migrant Program at New Mexico State University.
 A new faculty member, Dr. Dylan McCarthy Blackston, a general editor of TSQ: Transgender Studies Quarterly, explores trans studies and ecological connections, as well as visual culture and intersections between transnational political economies and LGBTQ+ communities.
-Dr. M. C. Jonet, founding Co-Director/Executive of Feminist Border Arts and Associate Professor, brings critical theoretical perspectives to film, media arts, and culture.
+Dr. M. C. Jonet, Founding Co-Director of Feminist Border Artsand Associate Professor, brings critical theoretical perspectives to queer and feminist theory, film, media arts, and culture.
 As a media-based filmmaker and designer, their work redefines how knowledge is produced and shared.
-Dr. L. Anh Williams, Academic Director of Gender & Sexuality Studies and founding Co-Director of Feminist Border Arts, is an Associate Professor known for her expertise in Vietnamese and Asian American cultural production.
+Dr. L. Anh Williams, Academic Director of Gender & Sexuality Studies and Founding Co-Director of Feminist Border Arts, is an Associate Professor known for her expertise in Vietnamese and Asian American cultural production.
 As an illustrator, graphic novelist, and media maker, Dr. Williams brings together scholarship and creative expression.
 They also utilize participatory media projects like zines to further engage and amplify marginalized perspectives.

 We are excited to welcome Prof. Juan "Ricky" Araiza (he/him) as a new College Track Assistant Professor and valuable member of the Feminist Border Arts team.
 A scholar, editor, and creator with expertise in text and papercraft, Ricky has called Las Cruces home since 2014.
 He earned his Bachelor’s degree in Literature, Language, and Culture, with a Minor in Creative Writing, from New Mexico State University in 2018, followed by a Master’s degree in Literature, with a Minor in Gender & Sexuality Studies, during the height of the COVID-19 pandemic in 2020.